bobthecow/homebrew-php/README.md

 - Upgrade your Mac to the latest patch version.
 So if you are on `10.7.0`, upgrade to `10.7.4` etc.
 - Ensure XCode is installed and up to date.
 - Run `brew update`.
 If you tapped an old version of `homebrew-php` or have an old brew installation, this may cause some installation issues.
+- Run `brew upgrade`.
+This will upgrade all installed formulae.
+Sometimes an old version of a formula is installed and this breaks our dependency management.
+Unfortunately, there is currently no way to force homebrew to upgrade only those we depend upon.
+This is a possible fix for those with `libxml` related compilation issues.
 - If `brew doctor` complains about `Error: Failed to import: homebrew-php-requirement` or similar, you can find broken php requirement files using `find $(brew --prefix)/Library/Formula -type l -name "*requirement.rb"`.
 Run this with the `-delete` flag if you are sure the results of the find contain only the files producing import failures.
 You can also remove them manually.
 - If you are using XCode 4, install the `Command Line Tools`.
 If you think you have it installed, please ensure that an update of XCode or OS X did not remove them.
 You can verify this by launching XCode, opening preferences, going to the Downloads tab, and clicking the `Install` button:
 ![command line tool installation](http://f.cl.ly/items/411X3k0m2O1p1U2Y0I30/Image%202012.11.15%2011:32:41%20AM.png)